TimothyElder/timothyelder.hugo/content/plaintext/winodws-instructions.md

 A lot of the work of typesetting is going to be taking place in the terminal and sometimes you will get an annoying an inexplicable error like "this software is not on the PATH" or "I can't find this software", which means that your computer is searching the location where executable programs are located (the PATH variable) but it is not finding whatever software you are telling it to run.
 Why this happens is a mystery.
 Sometimes the software has installed onto your computer, but the terminal program doesn't know where to look for where the programs are installed.
 I know this is a little confusing but here is a quick lesson.
 When you invoke a command on the terminal the first thing the computer does is check an index of the available software, which it does by examining what is called the PATH variable.
 If it finds whatever you are asking it to use like `pandoc` or LaTeX or R or python or whatever, it runs the command.
 If it doesn't find what you tell it to look for it returns an error.

 Before giving up completely try updating the PATH variable so the terminal knows where the software is.
 Depending on what specific command line or terminal you are using the instructions are slightly different but they will be pretty portable across platforms, and operating systems.
 This is one of those things that you really only have to learn once and then you'll be able to improvise a lot better later.
-To find out where the files for a program are on macOs, run the `which` command followed by what your looking for, such as `which pandoc`, and it will print the path to where the executables of these files are installed.
+To find out where the files for a program are on macOS, run the `which` command followed by what your looking for, such as `which pandoc`, and it will print the path to where the executables of these files are installed.
 Sometimes the data files for a program get installed onto our computer without the PATH variable getting updated to tell the terminal that the software is installed.
 Check below for relevant information about how to add to the path:

 ### Windows

-1. The first step depends which version of Windows you're using:
+1. The first step depends on which version of Windows you're using:
   * If you're using Windows 8 or 10, press the Windows key, then search for and select "System (Control Panel)".
-  * If you're using Windows 7, right click the "Computer" icon on the desktop and click "Properties".
+  * If you're using Windows 7, right-click the "Computer" icon on the desktop and click "Properties".
 2. Click "Advanced system settings".
 3. Click "Environment Variables".